 The origin of Raksha Bandhan goes as far as the era of Gods and Goddesses.
 According to a popular legend, Draupadi tied a piece of cloth on Lord Krishna’s wrist when he hurt his finger while fighting to kill the evil King Shishupal.
 Krishna, in return, promised to protect her.

-During the Partition of Bengal in 1905, Rabindranath Tagore started Rakhi Mahotsav – a mass Raksha Bandhan festival, to instil a feeling of togetherness and love between Hindus and Muslims of Bengal.
-It is known that he started this tradition as a counter to the efforts of the British of creating a divide between communities.
+During the Partition of Bengal in 1905, Rabindranath Tagore started Rakhi Mahotsav – a mass Raksha Bandhan festival, to instill a feeling of togetherness and love between Hindus and Muslims of Bengal.
+It is known that he started this tradition as a counter to the efforts of the British to create a divide between communities.

 Suggested Reads: Ahoi Ashtami 2024